usmanhameed2017/Node-JS/Important.md

 - CSRF ensures **requests originate from the same site**
 - CSRF protects against **cross-origin attacks**
 - CSRF verifies **form authenticity**

+- An API (Application Programming Interface) allows two systems or applications to communicate.

+- In web development, RESTful APIs allow clients like frontend apps or Postman to interact with backend servers through HTTP requests like `GET`, `POST`, `PUT`, and `DELETE`.